apache/flink/docs/dev/custom_serializers.md

 If you use a custom type in your Flink program which cannot be serialized by the Flink type serializer, Flink falls back to using the generic Kryo serializer.
-You may register your own serializer or a serialization system like Google Protobuf or Apache Thrift with Kryo.
+You may register your own serializer or a serialization system like Apache Thrift with Kryo.
 To do that, simply register the type class and the serializer in the `ExecutionConfig` of your Flink program.

+**NOTE:** From Flink-1.8, we have built-in `ProtobufSerializer`, and no longer to use Kryo to serialize Google protobuf's messages.
+Previous solution to extend Kryo's serializer class with `chill-protobuf`'s serializer would not take effect, and previously serialized state within savepoint would be migrated to use new `ProtobufSerializer` automatically.

 {% highlight java %}
 final ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();